Accused Chch gunman sends letter from prison, Corrections admits error

 The charges relate to the killing of 51 Muslims at Masjid Al Noor and the Linwood Islamic Centre during Friday prayer on March 15.

-Tomorrow is the five-month anniversary of the tragedy.
+Tomorrow marks five-months since the tragedy.